0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/processing-l2-blocks.md

 Incorporating block execution parameters into the L2 state is facilitated through the `0x5ca1ab1e` smart contract.

-Henceforth, the L2 state root is a hash that contains all the parameters that provide information about block execution.
+Thus, the L2 state root is a hash that contains all the parameters that provide information about block execution.

 The figure below depicts the differences.